Philipbukki/student_api/README.md

 # student_api
-T he student api allows a user to perform CRUD operations, that is to create, retrieve, update and delete a student object.
+The student api allows a user to perform CRUD operations, that is to create, retrieve, update and delete a student object.

 **How it works**